 Nov.
 8, 2001: The CSO and Boulez give the U.S. premiere of zeroPoints by Peter Eötvös.

 Nov.
 18, 2001: Boulez leads musicians from the CSO in his Dérive 1 at a MusicNOW concert.

 Feb.
 27, 2002: The Boulez and CSO recording of Varèse’s Amériques, Arcana, Déserts and Ionisation wins the 2001 Grammy Award for Best Orchestral Performance.

 Dec.
 1, 2002: A MusicNOW concert conducted by Boulez features the world premiere of Augusta Read Thomas’ In My Sky at Twilight and a performance of Boulez’s Anthèmes with CSO assistant concertmaster Yuan-Qing Yu.

 Dec.
 5-7, 2002: Daniel Barenboim at the piano joins Boulez and the CSO in Schoenberg’s Piano Concerto and Richard Strauss’ Burlesque.

 Dec.
-11-13, 2003: To honor the 200th anniversary of Berlioz’s birth, Boulez conducts the CSO and Chorus, along with guest soloists Michelle DeYoung, Matthew Polenzani and Robert Holl, in the composer’s Requiem.
+11-13, 2003: To honor the 200th anniversary of Berlioz’s birth, Boulez conducts the CSO and Chorus, along with guest soloists Michelle DeYoung, Matthew Polenzani and Robert Holl, in the composer’s Romeo and Juliet.

 Feb.
 3-4, 2005: Boulez joins pianist Daniel Barenboim in Bartók’s First Piano Concerto.